 In 1994, Matt was elected to the U.S. House of Representatives, where he served three terms.
 As the only Member of Congress fluent in Mandarin, along with his position on the International Relations Committee, Matt led multiple U.S. delegations to China, one of which secured the release of political prisoner Song Yongyi.
 During his service, Matt was named a "Watchdog of the Treasury" for six consecutive years and earned the "Taxpayer Hero" award from Citizens Against Government Waste.
 In 2000, Matt remained faithful to a self-imposed term limit pledge and retired his seat.

 After the passage of the Affordable Healthcare Act and the expansion of government regulation during an economic crisis, Matt again answered the call to serve.
 In 2012, Arizona reelected him to serve in the U.S. House of Representatives.
 Matt wants to ensure the voices of all Arizonans are heard and looks forward to advancing pro-business policies, cutting government waste and balancing the federal budget once again.

-Matt has spent the last 33 years happily married to his best friend, Nancy.
-They are the proud parents of five children and the proud grandparents of five grandchildren.
+Matt has spent the last 34 years happily married to his best friend, Nancy.
+They are the proud parents of four children and the proud grandparents of six grandchildren.